Kartikknox/SpyDock/README.md

 # SpyDock
 SpyDock is a thrilling multiplayer social deduction game where players must identify the spy among them.
-Built with Node.js, Express, Socket.IO, and Vite, SpyDock offers real-time gameplay with a sleek, responsive interface. view the live poeject - https://spydock.onrender.com
+Built with Node.js, Express, Socket.IO, and Vite, SpyDock offers real-time gameplay with a sleek, responsive interface. view the live project - https://spydock.onrender.com